DavZim/Independent-Event-Identifier-IEI-/README.md

 }
 ```

-I know it looks complicated, therefore I will direclty dive into it and explain line by line.
+I know it looks complicated, therefore I will directly dive into it and explain it line by line.

 ## Detailed Description